 - Co-pays and deductibles for medical services or prescriptions do not apply when enrolled students utilize services within CSU Health Network

-- Includes Flex Benefits of $100 per year toward:
+- Flex Dollars: $250 per academic year available to use toward:

 - Optometry Services

 - Travel Services related to personal travel

 - Health Access Fee (part-time students only)

 - Voluntary or other services not medically necessary for the diagnosis or treatment of an illness or injury

 - Deductible is $500 In-Network / $1,000 Out-of-Network